Why Netflix Shares Are Falling - Netflix (NASDAQ:NFLX)

 What's Going On In The Broader Market?

-New data from the Bureau of Labor Statistics showed the U.S. unemployment rate at 3.5%, beating the 3.7% level economists had projected.
-The labor participation rate dropped 0.1% to 62.3%, compared to the 63.4% pre-pandemic rate in February 2020...Read More
+Shares of several companies in the broader communications, media and entertainment industry, including Netflix, are trading lower in recent sessions amid overall market weakness following better-than-expected U.S. unemployment data released last Friday.
+This data has raised concerns over a tight labor market and dimmed the outlook for a Federal Reserve policy pivot.

+A recent, marked rise in treasury yields has also weighed on equities.
+The 10-year U.S. note is hovering around 4.0% during Tuesday's session, representing a near decade high.
+When interest rates rise, the value of future cash flows is reduced for growth stocks, which in turn lower the value of the stock.

-See Also: Why Bitcoin- And Ethereum-Related Stock Argo Blockchain Is Getting Hammered Today
+See Also: Why Bitcoin- And Ethereum-Related Stock Argo Blockchain Is Down Over 40% Since Thursday

 According to data from Benzinga Pro, Netflix has a 52-week high of $700.99 and a 52-week low of $162.71.